the-turrets-dao/DAO-Governance-POC/README.md

 #### 1. validate parameters and data
 #### 2. delete offers if the proposal can be closed (check duration)
 #### 3. set status to closed in data entry of proposal account

+## Tally proposal

+To count the votes of a closed proposal the user has to execute the smart contract with the action parameter set to ```action='tally'```.

+Other **parameters** are:
+- account id of the source account used to finance this operation (executors account)
+- proposal account id - see [create proposal](#-create-proposal)
+- a link to the specific configuration of the proposal - see [proposal data specification](#specification-of-the-proposal)

+The **XDR** resulting from the execution of the contract is signed by the turret servers and has to be also signed by the user with the signer(s) of the source account before submitted to the stellar network.

+### Contract logic of the tally proposal action

+#### 1. validate parameters and data
+#### 2. count the votes and find the winner
+#### 3. set status to finished if winner was found otherwise to failed (no option reached the quorum)
+#### 4. create offers to sell the collected voting tokens back to the voters
+- *selling*: voting tokens asspecifield in dao.toml (PROPOSAL_VOTING_TOKEN)
+- *buying*: "OPTION[x]:proposal_account_id" tokens
+- *amount*: max
+- *price:* 1.0
+#### 5. create a payment operation to send the bond back to the creator

+## Execute proposal

+For execution of a finished proposal the user has to call the smart contract with the action parameter set to ```action='execute'```.

+Other **parameters** are:
+- account id of the source account used to finance this operation (executors account)
+- proposal account id - see [create proposal](#-create-proposal)
+- a link to the specific configuration of the proposal - see [proposal data specification](#specification-of-the-proposal)

+The **XDR** resulting from the execution of the contract is signed by the turret servers.

+### Contract logic of the execution proposal action

+#### 1. validate parameters and data
+#### 2. load and return the winner option xdr from the proposal data

 ## Test curretnt version
 You can find a description here on how to [test the smart contract locally](smart-contracts/).